 Isaiah 42:3 NKVJ

 I have read about recent trends in decluttering.
 Some people are experts at it.
 I think I could be one of those experts.
-My family has to watch out for me when these moods of mine for rearranging and decluttering hit.
-Here’s a story about my decluttering method that will help you understand a bit better.
+My family has to watch out for me when my moods for rearranging and decluttering hit.
+Here’s a story about my decluttering method that will help you understand better.

 My most famous cleaning story happened when Jamie and I were newlyweds.
-There was a pile of unopened mail on the kitchen counter.
-And I had to clean the counter.
-You guessed it, I (accidentally) threw away our new credit cards in that purge.
-Jamie was the hero that day and went dumpster diving and found the cards.
-I’ll never live that mistake down.
+There was a pile of unopened mail on the kitchen counter, and I had to clean the counter.
+Yes, I (accidentally) threw away our new credit cards in that purge.
+Jamie was the hero that day, going dumpster diving and finding the cards.
+I’ll never forget that mistake.

-Now, when I clean the house, everyone scatters to hide their important things.
-Who knows, I might throw them away if they appear to be useless clutter.
+When I clean the house, everyone scatters to hide their important things.
+I might throw them away if they appear to me as useless clutter.

 God is much more mindful than I am when He works with us as a master decluttering professional.
 The things we hold onto in the hidden recesses of our hearts that broke us only work against, not for, us.
 When we gather the courage to open the trunk of our hearts and pour out the contents, God will help us discard the broken pieces.